Inspired by the articles over at Usesthis.com I thought I would do my own write up in similar vain.

 - Then there is Crashplan that is my primary off site backup

 - Lastly, I also backup the same data using Arc onto Amazon S3.
 I’m sure Crashplan does the same but at these cost levels I don’t care and I insulate myself also from Crashplan suddenly disappearing.
 (Arc is just software, and I’m betting Amazon AWS is going to be around for another 10 years).
-Hats off to Arq for doing a lof of testing.
+Hats off to Arq for doing a of of testing.
 As of 2014 I also do a backup from my machines to my local NAS with Arc.

-The NAS is a Synology DS1512+ filled with 4TB disks, giving plenty of space for all the pictures (both straight out of camera as well as edited), all raw material for home movies (think of the kids!) and the edited movies, etc. The Synology comes highly recommened (ease of use) and has been operating since January 2013 continuously without any issues.
+The NAS is a Synology DS1512+ filled with 4TB disks, giving plenty of space for all the pictures (both straight out of camera as well as edited), all raw material for home movies (think of the kids!) and the edited movies, etc. The Synology comes highly recommend (ease of use) and has been operating since January 2013 continuously without any issues.

 Perhaps it is a bit overdone, but I am now reasonably certain I can get to the binary/text files in the future.
 A bigger concern now becomes document compatibility.
 For example, I have a load of Electronics engineering reports I wrote in WordPerfect 5.1 that are starting to look quite garbled.